ome/omero-documentation/omero/developers/scripts/user-guide.rst

     '''
     client = script.client("SCRIPTNAME", "SCRIPTDESCRIPTION",
              script.TYPE("VARIABLENAME").[in()|out()|inout()], …)
-    # create a session on the server.
-    client.createSession()

     # All variables are stored in a map accessed by getInput and setOutput via the client object.
     VARIABLENAME = client.getInput("VARIABLENAME");